LacunaOmnibus/MontyLacuna/doc/scripts/build_ships.rst

 Build Ships
 ===========

-Builds ships at multiple shipyards on a given planet.
+Builds ships at multiple shipyards on a given planet, or on all of your planets at once.

 When passing the name of a ship, you must use the ship's "system" name.
 A complete list can be found here: :ref:`ships_list`

+When passing the name of a planet, remember to use double quotes around the name if there are any space in it.
+And if you want to build the same number of ships on all of your planets, you can pass in the special planet name 'all'.
+(If you have a planet actually named 'all', you chose poorly.
+Go rename it, or accept that this won't work properly for that planet.)

 The easiest way to run it will fill all of the available build queues on all of the shipyards on your planet::